This Pediatrician’s Favorite Baby Products

 Safer Nightlight with Option for Red Light

 As for safety, I did not trust a 2-year-old when we first got the light.
 We kept it out of reach (but didn’t have to worry about cords dangling).
-Now that my child is a bit older, it stays within reach, so it can be used as needed (aforementioned reading light).
+Now that my child is a bit older, it stays within reach.
 To be fair, I think a child would have to try pretty hard to experience any safety issues.
-However, many kids are persistent enough I wouldn’t let a child snuggle with it unsupervised (despite the product images).
+However, many kids are persistent enough that I wouldn’t let a child snuggle with it unsupervised (despite the product images).

 Cafeteria Tray